ytksailab-org/Ribo-seq_feat_assoc/README.md

 #### Software and Installation
 # Required software
-This pipeline was tested on NIG supercomputer at RIOS.
-The following is required:
+This pipeline was tested on NIG supercomputer at RIOS National Institute of Genetics.
+For most of tools, we installed via conda or bioconda,the following software is required:

 fastq-dump\
-gffread\
-fastqc\
+fastq-dump is installed by the instruction from https://www.metagenomics.wiki/tools/short-read/ncbi-sra-file-format/sra-tools-install gffread\
+conda install - bioconda gffread fastqc\
+conda install fastqc
 cutadapt\
+conda install cutaddapt
 bowtie\
+conda install bowtie
 samtools\
+conda install samtools
 bedtools\
+conda install bedtools